BetonQuest/BetonQuest/docs/Documentation/Configuration/Version-Changes/Migration-2-3.md

     -------------

-    To allow variables (now called placeholders) for the time unit in the `folder` event, the time unit now needs a key `unit`.
+    To allow variables (now called placeholders) for the time unit in the `folder` event (now called action), the time unit now needs a key `unit`.

     <div class="grid" markdown>